theupdateframework/taps/tap4.md

 ## The map file

 The map file maps targets to repositories.
-This file is not available from a repository.
+This file is not intended to be automatically available / refreshed from a repository.
-It is either constructed by the user using the TUF command-line tools, or distributed by an out-of-band bootstrap process.
+The map file is either constructed by the user using the TUF command-line tools, or distributed by an out-of-band bootstrap process.
+The file is kept on the client and is only modified by a user who is trusted to configure the TUF instance.

 The map file contains a dictionary that holds two keys, "repositories" and "mapping."

-The value of the "repositories" key is another dictionary.
+The value of the "repositories" key is another dictionary that lists the URLs for a set of repositories.
 Each key in this dictionary is a _repository name_, and its value is a list of URLs.
 The repository name also corresponds to the name of the local directory on the TUF client where metadata files would be cached.
 Crucially, there is where the [root metadata file](tap5.md) for a repository would be found.

-The list of URLs specifies where TUF clients may download metadata and target files.
+There is also a list of URLs that indicates where to retrieve files from or, if omitted, states that files should not be updated.
+If present the list of URLs specifies where TUF clients may download metadata and target files.
 Each URL points to a [directory containing metadata and target files](#metadata-and-targets-layout-on-repositories).
-Each URL may be a [file URI](https://en.wikipedia.org/wiki/File_URI_scheme), which means that these files shall be updated from a local directory on disk instead of a remote server.
-_If this list is empty, then it means that no metadata or target file for this repository shall be updated at all._
+_If this list is empty, then it means that the metadata for the repository will not be updated and that only the files currently on disk will be used._
 These files would be updated following the steps detailed in [this section](#downloading-metadata-and-target-files).

-The value of the "mapping" key is a list.
+The value of the "mapping" key is a priority-ordered list that maps paths (i.e., target names) to the specific repositories.
 Every member in this list is a dictionary with at least two keys:

 * "paths" specifies a list of target paths of patterns.
 A desired target must